BaharanArbabi/BaharanArbabi/README.md

 ### Hi there 👋 I’m Baharan.

-🎓 B.Sc.
-Cell & Molecular Biology (University of Tehran)
+🎓I’m a graduate of the University of Tehran with a B.Sc. in Cell and Molecular Biology and a minor in Computer Science.
-💻 Minor in Computer Science(University of Tehran)
+🧬 I’m interested in applying computational methods to understand complex biological systems.

 <br/>